 Listening Perspectives Study Center is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists as well as the code of ethics of the California Association of Marriage & Family Therapists.
 Listening Perspectives Study Center will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the Education Chair in consultation with the members of the continuing education committee, the Listening Perspectives Study Center Ethics Chairperson and the center Chairperson.
+The monitoring and assessment of compliance with these standards will be the responsibility of the Education Chair.

 While Listening Perspectives Study Center goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to the attention of the center staff which require intervention and/or action on the part of the center staff or an officer of Listening Perspectives Study Center.
 This procedural description serves as a guideline for handling such grievances.

 When a participant, either orally or in written format, files a grievance and expects action on the complaint, the following actions will be taken.

 - If the grievance concerns a speaker, the content presented by the speaker, or the style of presentation, the individual filing the grievance will be asked to put his/her comments in written format.
 The continuing education Chair will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.

 - If the grievance concerns a workshop offering, its content, level of presentation, or the facilities in which the workshop was offered, the center chair will mediate and will be the final arbitrator.
 If the participant requests action, the center chair will:

 - attempt to move the participant to another workshop or

 - provide a credit for a subsequent year’s workshop or

 - provide a partial or full refund of the workshop fee.